Heritage Science Data Service

 The Heritage Science Data Service (HSDS) is providing core digital research services as part of the RICHeS programme, the UK’s Research Infrastructure for Conservation and Heritage Science.

-Funded by the UK Research and Innovation (UKRI) Arts and Humanities Research Council (AHRC), and developed by the Archaeology Data Service (ADS), HSDS will unlock potential for innovation in heritage science and conservation research and its capacity to advance understanding, preservation, and management of UK heritage.
+Funded by the UK Research and Innovation (UKRI) Arts and Humanities Research Council (AHRC), and developed by the Archaeology Data Service (ADS), HSDS will unlock potential for innovation in heritage science and conservation research and its capacity to understand, preserve, manage and engage with UK heritage.

 What is HSDS?

-- A suite of Virtual Research Environments and software tools to allow researchers to visualise and analyse data.
+• A collaboration with STFC Hartree Centre to develop a suite of Virtual Research Environments (VREs) and software tools to allow researchers to access, visualise and analyse large-scale heritage science and conservation datasets.

 Find out more at the HSDS website.